About Method2Model

 What we do

 We translate your study method, protocol, or care pathway into explicit, reviewable model logic, then into formalized equations and reproducible code.
 The goal is simple: anchor the work around a specific high-stakes decision, and make that decision more defensible before execution, defensible under review, and interpretable after results.
+In practice, that high-stakes decision is a decision gate (before protocol lock, before submission, or after results).

 Who we work with